This article was co-authored by Senior Consultant Cassie Mesko and Vice President Laura McGarry.

 It is important to remember that metrics are a means to an end, not the end itself.
 Metrics should help fundraisers understand their roles in helping the organization achieve its mission.
 Approach metrics creatively and apply them broadly to keep fundraisers engaged in the work and excited about hitting their next goal.

+- Develop metrics collaboratively with staff.
 Leveraging a “bottom-up” approach, design metrics that are reflective of the stages and maturity of portfolios.
 Push staff to achieve a “stretch” goal but ensure that achieving this goal is met with specific, sought-after recognition – a bonus, salary increase, or professional growth opportunity.

 Have career conversations early and often